 Larry graduated from high school at Roswell High School in 1965 and as soon as he finished high school, he enlisted in the U. S. Army from Roswell.
-He completed his basic training at Fort Pok, Louisiana. attended basic combat engineer training at Fort Leonard Wood, Missouri.
-He then applied and was accepted for parachute training at Fort Benning, Georgia.
+He completed his basic training at Fort Polk, Louisiana. attended basic combat engineer training at Fort Leonard Wood, Missouri.
+He applied and was accepted for parachute training at Fort Benning, Georgia.
 Larry was assigned to B Company, 4th Engineer Battalion, 12th Infantry Regiment at Fort Bragg, North Carolina.

 Fort Leonard Wood, Mo-1965